-All income and expenses relating to financial assets that are recognised in profit or loss, are presented within finance costs, finance income or other financial items, except for impairment of loans and receivables which is presented within other expenses.
+All income and expenses relating to financial assets that are recognised in profit or loss, are presented within interest expense, or interest revenue, except for impairment of loans and receivables which is presented within other expenses.

 Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 After initial recognition, these are measured at amortised cost using the effective interest method, less provision for impairment.
 The Credit Union's cash and cash equivalents, trade and most other receivables fall into this category of financial instruments.